Renta congelada

-Renta congelada is a Mexican sitcom that premiered on Las Estrellas on August 31, 2017.
-Created and produced by Pedro Ortiz de Pinedo for Televisa.
+Renta congelada (English title: Rent Freeze) is a Mexican sitcom created and produced by Pedro Ortiz de Pinedo for TelevisaUnivision.
+The series premiered on Las Estrellas on August 31, 2017.
 It stars Rodrigo Murray, Juan Diego Covarrubias, Regina Blandón, and Patricia Manterola.
 The series revolves around the life of two couples totally opposed to each other, who by chance are forced to live under the same roof.
-The series has been renewed for a fifth season.
+The series has been renewed for a fifth season, which premiered on 20 April 2023.